Ronnypetson/sotorch/README.md

 # optorch
 Auxiliary second-order optimization tools compatible with PyTorch.
+Wrapper of part of scipy.optimize.minimize and based on PyTorch's autograd.

 ## Dependencies
 PyTorch >= 1.0